 - Exercise: evaluate the same expression using our broken interpreter.
 The computed "answer" is 0.
-The trace appears above! - The interpreter uses the wrong binding for the free variable x in (lambda (y) (+ x y)) - The environment records deferred substitutions.
+The trace appears on the preceding slide! - The interpreter uses the wrong binding for the free variable x in (lambda (y) (+ x y)) - The environment records deferred substitutions.
 When we pass a function as an argument, we need to pass a "package" including the deferred substitutions.
 Why?
 The function will be applied in a different environment which may associate the wrong bindings it free variables.
 In the PL (programming languages) literature, these packages (code representation + environment) are called closures. - Note the similarity between this mistake and the "capture of bound variables".
 Unfortunately, this mistake has been labeled as a feature rather than a bug in much of the PL literature.
 It is called "dynamic scoping" rather than a horrendous mistake.
 Watch out whenever you must program in a language with "dynamic scoping".

-Correct Semantic Interpreter
+Corrected Semantic Interpreter

 '''

-(define-struct (closure proc env)); closure is name of type
+(define-struct (closure proc env)) ; closure is name of type

 ;; V = Const | Closure ; revises our former definition of V

 ;; Binding = (make-Binding Sym V) ; Note: Sym not Var

-;; Env = (listOf Binding) ; Lists are built-in to Scheme
+;; Env = (listOf Binding)

+; Lists are built-in to Scheme

 ;; Closure = (make-closure Proc Env)

-;; R Env \rightarrow V
+;; Type contract: R Env \rightarrow V

 (define eval

 (lambda (M env)

 (cond

 ((var?
 M) (lookup (var-name M) env))

 ((const?
 M) M)

 ((proc?
 M)) (make-closure M env))

 ((add?
 M)

 ; M has form (+ 1 r)

 (const-add (eval (add-left M) env) (eval (add-right M) env)))

 ; M has form (N1 N2)

 (else

 (apply (eval (app-rator M) env) (eval (app-rand M) env)))))

-;; Closure V \rightarrow V
+;; Closure representing V \rightarrow V assumed to be pair

 (define apply

 (lambda (cl v)

 ; assume cl is a closure

-(eval (proc-body (closure-proc cl))
+(eval (proc-body (closure-proc cl)) ; closure-proc may blow-up

 (cons (make-binding (proc-param (closure-proc cl)) v)

 (closure-env cl)))

 '''